Accounting 101 - Financial Accounting » Spring 2021 » Chapter 4 Quiz

 The primary reason the balance of cash in the company’s records will differ from the balance of cash in the bank’s records includes:

-Cash theft by the company’s employees.
+A. Cash theft by the company’s employees.

-Accounting errors made by the company.
+B. Accounting errors made by the bank.

 Question #14